-My work focuses on the irrigated taro field systems, or lo'i, of Wailau and I surveyed more than 100 ha of the valley and identified 19 lo'i complexes from the coast to approximately 21/2 km inland.
+My work focuses on the lo'i systems of Wailau and I surveyed more than 100 ha of the valley and identified 19 lo'i complexes from the coast to approximately 21⁄2 km inland.
 This map shows the names of the 19 identified lo'i systems.